CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Admin_Delegation.md

 ### Task 1 - Assign Delegated Administrators in the Microsoft 365 Admin Center

+In this task, you will use the Microsoft 365 Admin Center to grant delegated administration privileges to a partner or external administrator.

 1. On **LON-CL1**, in the **Microsoft 365 admin center** in your Edge browser, you should still be logged in as Holly Dickson from a prior lab exercise.
 In the left-hand navigation pane, select **Users** and then select **Active Users**.

 1. In the **Active users** list, select **Diego Siciliani**.